Remarks on Entropy Formulae for Linear Heat Equation

-Then by the same proof as in section 2, 3, 4, we directly get \begin{prop} Let $(M,g)$ be a closed Riemannian manifold of dimension $n$ and with nonnegative Ricci curvature.
-Let $f$ be a positive solution to the backward heat equation (5.1); $u=-\ln f$, $\tau=\tau(t)$ with $\frac{\partial\tau}{\partial t}=-1$ and
+\begin{rmk} In fact, if we turn the time direction backward, then Proposition \ref{prop1.2} is also the counterpart of: \begin{prop}(Theorem 1.1 in \cite{MR2433961}) Let $(M, g(t))$, $t\in[0,T)$, be a solution to the Ricci flow on a closed Riemannian manifold of dimension $n$, and $f$ be a positive solution to the backward heat-type equation